KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 In our response above we see `"function": "Q",`.
 We need to interpret this `Q` value into a more common term.

-To obtain a list of all types of transactions for all Antara Module on a Smart Chain, use the [<b>cclibinfo</b>](../../../basic-docs/smart-chains/smart-chain-api/cclib.html#cclibinfo) RPC.
+To obtain a list of all types of transactions for all Antara Modules on a Smart Chain, use the [<b>cclibinfo</b>](../../../basic-docs/smart-chains/smart-chain-api/cclib.html#cclibinfo) RPC.

 ```bash
 ./komodo-cli -ac_name=MUSIG cclibinfo